-We encourage people not to wait until COVID is over before making a move into senior living.
+We encourage people not to wait until COVID is over before moving into senior living.
 No one is certain how long this will last; it could be months or years.

 In the meantime, at Fellowship Square Phoenix, friends and neighbors can enjoy meals together again.
 While the main dining room isn't open to guests quite yet, friends and families can reserve the private dining room so they can share meals and still maintain 6 feet of physical distance.
 And for residents who aren't quite ready to eat outside their apartment, we are still delivering meals in person.
 The Activities Department is going strong, hosting events at regular intervals so group sizes can remain small while still giving everyone an opportunity to attend.
 If you haven’t already, be sure to check out our Facebook page, @fssphoenix

-If you are on the fence about whether this is the right time for you or a loved one to make a move, consider all you are missing.
-As the American actress, Shirley MacLaine once stated, "Fear makes strangers of people who would be friends."
+If you are unsure whether this is the right time for you or a loved one to make a move, consider all you are missing.
+As the American actress Shirley MacLaine once stated, "Fear makes strangers of people who would be friends."

 Don't be a stranger; we are always ready to welcome new friends.